 When a template is instantiated, a single record object is used to fill in the parametric values to all the applicable fields.
-Each field is formatted using the python formatting language.
-Within each field the record is exposed as the variable named by the template\resource field.
+Each field is formatted using the template-engine (default is python formatting language.
+Within each field the record is exposed as the variable named by the template_resource field.
 Record data is exposed as attributes of that object.

-The special parameter \\index\\ can be used to iterate over the devices matching the template-filter field.
+The special parameter index can be used to iterate over the devices matching the template-filter field.